Photo-art by Steve Wing

-In the cold harmattan morning of 16th February, 2006, a stocky Igbo woman, with cropped hair that gave her the look of a boy, embarked on a journey that every member of her family had advised her against.
+In the cold harmattan morning of 16th February, 2006, a stocky Igbo woman, with cropped hair giving her the look of a boy, embarked on a journey every member of her family had advised her against.
 It wasn't the first time she went against her family's wishes anyway, so she didn't miss a heartbeat this time around.
 And with a resolve as strong as she was robust, she stood with other passengers waiting to board their Ekene luxury bus to the North, to the land of Muslims, home of the Nigerian al-Qaeda.
 It was half past six o'clock, and still fairly dark.
 The bus would depart at seven o'clock, according to the itinerary which was scribbled with white chalk on a makeshift blackboard at the entrance, underneath which stands: "Punctuality is Our Policy!
 No African Time!"

 Chinelo stood a bit removed from the others, backing a shallow gutter beside the main office, clutching her ticket in her left hand.
-At about twenty minutes to seven o'clock, the driver turned the engine on, left it to run while he groped with the buttons on the dashboard.
-As though satisfied they functioned properly, he pressed the gas pedal so hard that the engine belched like an elephant trapped in a ditch.
+At about 6:40, the driver turned the engine on, left it to run while he groped with the buttons on the dashboard.
+As though satisfied they functioned properly, he pressed the gas pedal so hard the engine belched like an elephant trapped in a ditch.
 He did this a number of times, turned off the engine, and got out of the bus with a smile on his broad, round face: the passengers needed to trust not only the bus but also his ability to husband it.
-His conductor, a thin, strikingly fair man in his thirties, closed one of the side trunks, having pushed in a Ghana-must-go, made-in-China, plastic utility bag.
-He walked straight to where Chinelo was standing and, facing the gutter, ignoring the arrow sign that directed to men's bathroom, he unzipped his trouser and without much ado, poured his urine into the gutter, at the same time grunting suggestively.
+His conductor, a thin, strikingly fair man in his 30s, closed one of the side trunks, having pushed in a Ghana-must-go, made-in-China, plastic utility bag.
+He walked straight to where Chinelo was standing and, facing the gutter, ignoring the arrow sign directing to the men's bathroom, he unzipped his trouser and without much ado, poured his urine into the gutter, at the same time grunting suggestively.
 Chinelo didn't flinch.
 Nor did she look at him.
 She understood his intention.
 He wanted to impress her, show her he could pee from a distance like boys in the village did.
 If she was a man, she thought, he'd have stepped much closer to the gutter to keep private what should be private.
 What a nice way to demonstrate Igbo manhood, she thought: All Igbo men believed they had big, circumcised, functional ike-mkpi—the might of a he-goat!

 With the help of a bulky, armed security man, who would escort them on the journey, the conductor searched the passengers—frisked them and dipped hands in the bags, expertly fumbling in the places guns could be hidden.
-The action was necessary, for it was known that armed robbers usually boarded such buses and then at an agreed location robbed the passengers.
+The action was necessary, for it was known armed robbers usually boarded such buses and then at an agreed location robbed the passengers.
 The search, a ritual done before any journey out of Enugu, unleashed a dread in Chinelo.
 She had never been to the North.
-While she had been contented that Enugu was hundreds of kilometers from the land of Muslims, traveling to their area of the country put her on edge more than she had anticipated.
+While she had been contented Enugu was hundreds of kilometers from the land of Muslims, traveling to their area of the country put her on edge more than she had anticipated.
 As it would put her mother, Victoria, who, together with her elder brother John, narrowly survived the Igbo pogrom of 1966 in the North.
 That had been the source of Victoria's concern, the reason she objected to Chinelo's travel.
 She couldn't afford to lose her daughter to the place where she had lost her parents and younger brother.

 But Chinelo had every reason to look forward to the journey; it would be her first conference of the Association of Nigerian Authors.
 She had published a chapbook of poems, none of which meant anything to her any longer.
 But on the strength of that publication, she was invited to Krazitivity, an internet discussion forum open to all Nigerians who have ever published anything anywhere and in any form.
 She looked forward to meeting Ahmed Usman, a Hausa young man, who had taken an adoring liking for her poems and occasional reflections on some current issues in Nigeria.
 Conversely Chinelo liked Ahmed, especially his brashness.
-Ahmed wrote that Wole Soyinka was a joke, and Chinua Achebe was a dreamer.
+Ahmed wrote Wole Soyinka was a joke, and Chinua Achebe was a dreamer.
 Chinelo loved Soyinka's writings.
 She relished Ahmed's brazen effrontery—like a hen challenging a dog to a fight, she always thought.

 Ahmed wasn't the first Hausa man Chinelo would know.
 That honor belonged to Mallam Illia.
-Unlike Ahmed, Mallam Illia was a mere meat seller and at least twenty years her senior.
+Unlike Ahmed, Mallam Illia was a mere meat seller and at least 20 years her senior.
 And an illiterate!
 But he had taken some flirtatious interest in her.
 And she got some thrill out of it, some kick from his amour-induced grins, even if she didn't invest any emotional interest.
 It had all begun when she went to buy meat from his shop at Agbani market.
 She had gone straight to his stall, which stood in a special row of Hausa meat shops, far removed from those of Igbo, on the opposite side.
-Somehow Chinelo had fallen into the belief that Hausa meat sellers never cheated.
+Somehow Chinelo had fallen into the belief Hausa meat sellers never cheated.
 Their religion forbade them from doing that.
 They often took the precepts of Islam more strictly than the Igbo did the Christian ones.
 They didn't haggle; their "yes" was their "yes," and their "no" was their "no." So, she walked up to the first man she saw in the Muslim section.
 "I need a kilo of meat," she said.